 Robert Landauer.
 Robert Landauer retired from The Oregonian after 39 years following service as reporter, financial editor, metropolitan editor, associate editor, editorial page editor and editorial columnist.

 Brad Larsen.
-Brad Larsen is the Budget and Research Specialist for the Oregon School Employees Association.
+Brad Larsen is the Director of Fiscal Operations for the Oregon School Employees Association.
 His work entails analyzing school district finances, state budgeting, privatization efforts and legislation impacting school finance.
 He has sought to promote living and equitable wages for Oregonians.